Agatha Christie & Dorothy Sayers – Poirot, Miss Marple & Lord Peter Wimsey

 AGATHA CHRISTIE & DOROTHY SAYERS – THE PRACTICALS

-Agatha Christie & Dorothy Sayers – Poirot, Miss Marple & Lord Peter Wimsey takes place at 2.30 pm on Sunday, May 10 and at 10.45 am on Sunday, June 14.
+Agatha Christie & Dorothy Sayers – Poirot, Miss Marple & Lord Peter Wimsey takes place at 2pm on Thursday August 12th

 The meeting point is Piccadilly Circus Tube Stop, exit 4, (the Eros exit, near the Criterion Theatre)